Fleeing Maduro, Venezuelans find nightmare in Trump’s jails

 Among those Vecchio met at a detention center near Houston was Zambrano.

-His mother, Cioly Zambrano, a jurist, scattered into exile after being appointed to the Supreme Court by the Guaidó-controlled legislature.
+His mother, Cioly Zambrano, a jurist, fled into exile after being appointed to the Supreme Court by the Guaidó-controlled legislature.

 On April 30, 2018, police raided a hotel the family owns.
-In a split second, he bolted for the third floor and flung himself from the roof as a gunshot was fired.
-He miraculously survived the fall, landing on a neighbor’s zinc roof, and that night was shuttled in the trunk of a car across the border into Colombia.
+In a split second, Zamrano bolted for the third floor and flung himself from the roof as a gunshot was fired.
+He survived the fall, landing on a neighbor’s zinc roof, and that night was shuttled in the trunk of a car across the border into Colombia.

 With his wife and a child on the way, he entered the U.S. illegally in August 2009 and applied for asylum.
 But when he appeared before a judge, without an attorney and struggling to understand the proceedings in English, his request was rejected.

-He was detained for six months and was granted parole this week, allowing him to quickly travel to Orlando to meet his 4-month-old son Matthew for the first time.
+He was detained for six months and was granted parole this week, allowing him to quickly travel to Orlando to meet his 4-month-old son, Matthew, for the first time.

-Until her son’s surprise release Wednesday, his wife would make the heartbreaking journey to see him every few weeks for a single hour.
-She credits Vecchio’s pressure to securing her son’s release, but his future remains uncertain: his deportation order hasn’t been lifted and there’s no hope of returning to Venezuela.
+Until his release Wednesday, his mother journeyed to see him every few weeks for a single hour.
+She credits Vecchio’s pressure to securing her son’s release, but his future remains uncertain because his deportation order hasn’t been lifted.

 “We Venezuelans have a moral debt to President Trump and all American families,” said Cioly Zambrano, holding back tears as she recalls the long nights worrying about her son.
 “But we also need their help.”

-AP Writer Claudia Torrens in New York contributed to this report
+Associated Press writer Claudia Torrens in New York contributed to this report.